AbuBokorprog/bike-rental-services-server/README.md

 - **User Profile Management:** Users can view and update their profiles.
 - **View Rental History:** Users can see a list of their rented bikes and their rental details.
 - **Admin Bike Management:** Admins can add, update, and delete bikes in the system.
+- **Compare Bikes:** Users can compare different bike models based on price, features, and specifications.
+- **Payments Integration:** Users can securely pay for rentals using online payment methods like aamarpay.

 ## Technology Stack